What are offer prices?

 - Automatic renewals from special prices to the full season price

-- Defining renewals prices based on the customer’s initial payment price
+- Defining renewal prices based on the customer’s initial payment price

 Live Pay-per-view pricing

 Live pay-per-views (PPV) are one-time purchases.
 The price you define will be the price the customer pays for full access to your event.
-The length of this access will depend on how long your event runs for.
+The length of this access will depend on how long your event runs.

 Transactional Video-on-demand (TVOD) pricing